elmahio/documentation/docs/cli-overview.md

   -?, -h, --help    Show help and usage information

 Commands:
-  export      Export log messages from a specified log log         Log a message to the specified log tail        Tail log messages from a specified log dataloader  Load a configurable number of error messages into an elmah.io log
+  export        Export log messages from a specified log log           Log a message to the specified log tail          Tail log messages from a specified log dataloader    Load 50 log messages into the specified log
 ```

 ## Cloning the CLI